shamazmazum/voxvision/README.md

 -------------------------------
 You can try to execute `make doc` from building directory (see below) to generate an API documentation.
 But API changes too fast and unpredictable, so no guarantees.
-Also this documentation contains a basic how-to for these libraries.
+Also this documentation contains a basic tutorial for these libraries.

 What are understandable formats of datasets used in the library?
 ----------------------------------------------------------------